byu-animation/byu-pipeline-tools/README.md

 	* Update the icon for the the Houdini Digital Assets
 		* in byu-pipeline-tools/assets/images/icons/
 		* It should be square and simple enough that when it is really small the resampling doesn't make it ugly.
-1. Make sure all the software versions numbers are up to date in the various app launch scripts
+1. Make sure all the software version numbers are up to date in the various app launch scripts
 	* One of the tricks the pipeline uses is having a short cut to the current Houdini Installation: /opt/hfs.current.
 Make sure this shortcut is on the current image.
 1. Pray that everything holds together
-1. Let the artist have at it.
+1. Let the artists have at it.
 They will let you know if anything is broken.

 ## Notes
-* For more information be sure to checkout [the wiki](https://github.com/byu-animation/byu-pipeline-tools/wiki)
+* For more information be sure to check out [the wiki](https://github.com/byu-animation/byu-pipeline-tools/wiki)
-* Also checkout https://byu-animation.github.io/ for a tutorial of the front-end
+* Also check out https://byu-animation.github.io/ for a tutorial of the front-end
-* For the gui elements use PySide2 and a little PyQt
+* For the GUI elements use PySide2 and a little PyQt
 * These tools are designed for Linux.
 They are not guaranteed to work on any other operation system.
-In fact they are not really guaranteed to work out side of the BYU animation lab.
+In fact they are not really guaranteed to work outside of the BYU animation lab.